-Local public governance: Ensure the governance of managed care, provider and collaborative convener roles of the state's public mental health system remain local, public, and with the involvement of persons serviced by the system on the governing bodies.
+Governance: Ensure the governance of managed care, provider and collaborative convener roles of the state's public mental health system remain local, public, and with the involvement of persons served by the system on those governing bodies.
 The governance should be embedded and linked to the counties served by the system, including the fiscal control of the system via a direct contract with the State of Michigan.

-Central role of public systems: Foster the safety net role of the public mental health system to address the health of the community, and social determinants of health and advocacy for the vulnerable, and serve as a convener of community collaboratives.
+Central role of public system: Foster the safety net role of the public mental health system to address the health of the community, and social determinants of health and advocacy for the vulnerable, and serve as a convener of community collaboratives.